House of Wittelsbach: Bavaria

 Some of the most important Bavarian castles and palaces that were built by Wittelsbach rulers, or served as seats of ruling branch lines, are the following:

 Palatinate branch

 Some of the most important castles and palaces of the Palatinate Wittelsbach were:

 Electorate of Cologne

 From 1597 to 1794, Bonn was the capital of the Electorate of Cologne and residence of the Archbishops and Prince-electors of Cologne, most of them belonging to the Bavarian branch of the House of Wittelsbach (continuously from 1583 to 1761).

 Coats of arms

 A full armorial of the Wittelsbach family can be found on the French-language Wikipedia at Armorial of the House of Wittelsbach.

+Origins

+Grand Offices of the Prince Electors of the House of Wittelsbach (Erzämter)

+Each of the prince electors carried one of the grand offices of the Empire.
+Each office was indicated by a heraldic mark; the ones that the House of Wittelsbach carried are shown below.

-Palatinate branch (senior line), issue of Rudolph I of the Palatine and Bavaria
+Palatinate branch (senior line), issue of Rudolph I of the Palatinate and Bavaria

+In the German fashion, all the sons were "Count Palatine of the Rhine" (Pfalzgraf bei Rhein).
+There was only one Elector Palatine of the Rhine (Kurfürst von der Pfalz).
+Similarly, all the sons were Dukes of Bavaria (Herzog von Bayern), until 1506.
+Then, Duke in Bavaria (German: Herzog in Bayern) was the title used by all members of the House of Wittelsbach with the exception of the Duke of Bavaria.
+This became a unique position given to the eldest descendant of the younger branch of the Wittelsbachs, who inherited the rule of the entire duchy of Bavaria.
+For example, so reads the full title of the late 16th century's Charles I, Count Palatine of Zweibrücken-Birkenfeld and patriarch of the House of Palatinate-Birkenfeld: "Count Palatine by Rhine, Duke in Bavaria, Count at Veldenz and Sponheim" (Pfalzgraf bei Rhein, Herzog in Bayern, Graf zu Veldenz und Sponheim).